 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 0 / 4

 Western Sahara, which has not yet achieved self-determination, has no freely elected leaders.
-However, the 13 members of parliament in the Moroccan-controlled portions of the territory participate in the legislative process in Rabat, and the Polisario Front governs portions of the territory in its control.
+Thirteen representatives from the “Southern Provinces” serve in the 395-member parliament in Rabat.
+However, the Moroccan parliament is dominated by the monarchy, which determines government policies toward Western Sahara.
+The Polisario Front governs portions of the territory in its control.

 C2.
 Are safeguards against official corruption strong and effective?
 0 / 4

 Corruption among both Moroccan authorities and the Polisario Front is widespread and investigations are rare.
 Corruption occurs primarily to facilitate the exploitation of natural resources—phosphates, hydrocarbons, and fisheries—by Moroccan and international interests.
-Military officers frequently use government contacts to attain fishing licenses and win contracts for quarries.
+In Tindouf, official corruption among members of the Polisario is similarly widespread and endemic.

 C3.
 Does the government operate with openness and transparency?
 0 / 4

 Moroccan laws on access to information apply to Western Sahara.
 Information about Western Sahara is nearly nonexistent, which severely limits transparency.
 The Moroccan government publishes budget and financial information online, and public officials—including parliament members, judges, and civil servants—are required to declare their assets.
-However, transparency nongovernmental organizations (NGOs) assert that many officials do not provide this information, and the law provides no sanctions for noncompliance.
+However, nongovernmental organizations (NGOs) assert that many officials do not hand over this information, and the law provides no penalties for noncompliance.

 ADDITIONAL DISCRETIONARY POLITICAL RIGHTS QUESTION:

 Before and since the establishment of the UN Mission for the Referendum in Western Sahara (MINURSO) in 1991, Rabat has endeavored to tip the population’s balance in Morocco’s favor.
-Morocco also works to challenge the conduct of a referendum that would determine the territory’s final status.
+Morocco also works to prevent a referendum that would determine the territory’s final status.
 By some counts, Moroccans now outnumber Sahrawis in Western Sahara.
-Morocco constructed a sand berm to divide territory under its control from the smaller territory to the east that is under Sahrawi control.
+Morocco constructed a sand berm to divide territory under its control from Sahrawi-controlled territory.

 CIVIL LIBERTIES: 7 / 60